 According to an issue of the Harvard Health Letter, catching a daytime nap is a good way to catch up on the sleep you lose at night, sleep that may become more difficult as you age due to natural age-related decline in the quality of your nighttime sleep.

 Getting Over the Midafternoon Slump

-The case of the drowsies may seem to hit the same time every afternoon and does so for several reasons.
+A case of the drowsies may seem to hit at the same time every afternoon and does so for several reasons.
 The first is a biological element.
 Your biological clock, located in the hypothalamus of your brain, is regulated and impacted by many physiological processes such as body temperature, blood pressure and secretion of digestive juices.

 The circadian rhythm, also referred to as the “internal body clock,” is naturally set to induce feelings of wakefulness during the day that gradually slow down and turn to sleepiness at nighttime.
 Oftentimes, it’s common to experience feelings of midafternoon sleepiness as a part of the circadian schedule.

 Waking hours is the other factor to daytime sleepiness.
 For example, if you work a night shift and find yourself having difficulty falling asleep the next night it could be due to a disruption in your circadian rhythm, resulting from your 16 hours of wakefulness beginning earlier and ending earlier -- causing you to feel drowsy in the late afternoon or early evening hours.

 Just taking a six-minute nap can help with information retention and memorization.
 In addition, research has shown that a nap improves:

 Some companies have jumped on the nap “wagon” and consider napping a strategic company move, even going so far as to designate nap rooms for their employees.